Canon 10D vs 5D

 Review summary: Canon 10D vs 5D

 So how do things add up?
 Is there a clear favorite between the Canon 10D and the Canon 5D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 10D: